BU-Spark/se-courtinfo-api/README.md

 > :warning: If you change code that is run on a celery worker you must restart the docker container!
 Otherwise your changes will not be applied.

+### Environment Variable Settings

+Environment variables are throughout the project for sensative or enviornment specific configuration details.
+They are loaded by docker from the .env file located in the root of the project directory.
+A template is provided that lists all the values you must fill out.
+In addition, there is a "local template" provided called `.envLocalExample` that is meant to be a working version of the environment variable file ready for local development.

+You must set these values for things to compile and run.
+As mentioned in above sections S3 is still an external dependency so either be alright with that part of the API not working or setup an S3 resource and configure it correctly for use by the API

 ### Quick Start

 Starting the project with hot-reloading enabled